interwebology/kubernetes_restart_nodes_automation/README.md

 # Full Kube Monitor App - Sends Alerts If Nodes stay NotReady for over 5 Minutes.

+**This was meant to reboot nodes in lab environments which it could still be used for with small adjustments to the script**

 This script uses kubectl to switch between contexts listed in lab_cluster.txt and records NotReady nodes.

 If a node stays down for more then 5 minutes then a email is sent to the team members listed in the script.